Christmas-Missionary/20_seconds_2024/README.md

 https://christmas-missionary.itch.io/casual-desert-running
 https://itch.io/jam/20-second-game-jam-2024

-The Unlicense applies to all source code.
+The 0BSD license applies to all source code.
 All assets except for `bit_potion_ext.ttf` are by me, under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
 The file `bit_potion_ext.ttf` is by Joeb Rogers, under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
 No changes have been made.